Dan Perrins Public Policy Award

 The Leo and Bruce Thordarson Social Economy and Co-operatives Award is offered annually to a student who is enrolled in the Graduate Certificate in the Social Economy, Co-operatives, and Nonprofit Sector program through the Johnson Shoyama Graduate School of Public Policy.

-How to apply: Students must submit a statement of no more than one page providing personal insight into the role(s) played by co-operatives, non-profits, and social enterprises in shaping your professional and/or academic career, and how this award will assist you in shaping your career.
+How to apply: Send an email to coop.studies@usask.ca with the name of the scholarship in the subject line and the following attachments: 1) statement (500 words maximum) providing personal insight into the role(s) played by co-operatives, non-profits, and social enterprises in shaping your professional and/or academic career and how this award will assist you in shaping your career and 2) a short statement (2-3 sentences) describing financial need.

 Value: $1,500